 - Oxides: sapphire, ruby, garnets, vanadates, niobates, quartz

 - Halogenides: fluorides, bromides

-The XRTmicron systems used can be operated in both transmission and reflection mode.
-This allows defects in the volume of the sample to be detected or near-surface defects to be quantified.
-Furthermore, the X-ray systems are equipped with a standard and a high-resolution XTOP CCD camera.
+The XRTmicron systems used can be operated in both transmission and reflection modes This allows defects in the volume of the sample to be detected or near-surface defects to be quantified.
+Furthermore, the X-ray systems are equipped with a standard and high-resolution XTOP CCD camera.
 This results in a spatial resolution of 5.4 µm and 2.4 µm per pixel, with a single image size of 18 mm x 13.5 mm.
 Full wafer mappings and detailed defect imaging of regions of interest are possible under various diffraction conditions for sample sizes up to 300 mm in diameter.
 The systems are equipped with a special slit arrangement to perform high-resolution cross-sectional topography measurements with 3D defect reconstruction.
 Through this process we provide detailed depth information over the entire thickness of your sample.